-A few seasons later, I kicked off my career in the fashion industry and in 2004 I began working with the Prada Group— our professional relationship is still going strong (Portfolio).
+A few seasons later, I kicked off my career in the fashion industry and in 2004 I began working with the Prada Group (Portfolio).

-This is when I began specialising in a range of Luxury sectors – cosmetics and fragrances, fine watchmaking, luxury tourism and high-end jewellery – embracing this world that for more than fifteen years has been my strong suit as a freelance translator and transcreator (Portfolio).
+This is when I began specialising in a range of Luxury sectors – cosmetics and fragrances, fine watchmaking, luxury tourism and high-end jewellery – embracing this world that for twenty years has been my strong suit as a freelance translator and transcreator (Portfolio).

 I incorporated innumerable major labels into my translator DNA, which was also complemented when I became a qualified member of the Italian association of translators and interpreters (Associazione Italiana Traduttori e Interpreti – AITI).

 I am an avid fan of Gianfranco Ferré’s belief that it is essential to impart your knowledge to anyone who wants to set off on the same career path, so I began running translation seminars in my sectors of choice in 2009.
 I participated in trade conferences and I offered my services as a specialist in the luxury sector, sharing my knowledge of the industry and its special needs and patterns with my colleagues.